qunitjs/qunit/docs/config/QUnit.dump.parse.md

 If you need more or less output, change the value of `QUnit.dump.maxDepth`, representing how deep the elements should be parsed.

-> NOTE: This method used to be in `QUnit.jsDump`, which was changed to `QUnit.dump`.
-The old property will be removed in QUnit 3.0.

 ### Examples

 The following example is used on [grunt-contrib-qunit][] to send messages from QUnit to PhantomJS.